 Otherwise known as myocardial infarction, a heart attack will occur when the blood flow to the heart is impeded.
 The most common cause of a blockage that leads to a heart attack will be a build-up of fatty materials and cholesterol.
 These build-ups form a plaque in the arteries that feed the blood to the heat and the coronary arteries.
 Any interruption to the blood supply can cause damage to the heart muscle.

-In the past, a heart attack was often fatal but things have moved on a lot and monitoring of heart conditions in the harley st clinic in London can help ensure that you manage and live with your heart condition and flag up any problems before they become serious.
+In the past, a heart attack was often fatal but things have moved on a lot and examine of heart conditions in the Harley ST Clinic in London can help ensure that you manage and live with your heart condition and flag up any problems before they become serious.

 But prevention is better than cure and below are some of the things that might increase your risk of a heart attack:

 Men older than 45 and women older than 55 are at greater risk of heart attack.
 The percentage of people who are over 65 when they die from heart attack and coronary heart disease is over 83%.

 In the body, Insulin regulates glucose but if you are diabetic and cannot respond correctly to insulin then blood sugar levels can rise.
 If diabetes is not controlled it can lead to an increased risk of having a heart attack.